rocissa/rss-website/sponsorship.md

 <h2 class="text-center">Sponsorship Not Yet Open</h2>
 {% endif %}

+{% if site.sponsorship_coming_soon == true %}
+## Call for Sponsors and Sponsorship Pricing Details Coming Soon!

+We are excited to announce we are preparing to open our Call for Sponsors in the coming weeks.
+In addition to that, information about the Platinum Sponsor SEE Track will also be available soon.
+These talks offer an excellent opportunity for sponsors to showcase their expertise and engage with the audience.

+While we finalize the details for opening sponsorship, we would like to inform you that our Call for Presentations is now open for vendor-neutral talks.
+This is a separate avenue where individuals can share their knowledge and insights with the community.
+You do not have to be a paid sponsor to participate in the Call for Presentations, as the presentations are awarded to individuals rather than companies.
+We kindly request you to note that the Call for Presentations is distinct from the SEE Track speaking slots, which is an exclusive benefit for Platinum Sponsors.
+The SEE Track speaking slots are specifically reserved for our esteemed sponsors to deliver presentations related to their products, services, or areas of expertise.
+If you are interested in submitting a Vendor Neutral Presentation for consideration, we invite you to visit our submission portal at https://www.rochestersecurity.org/speaking/.
+You will find detailed instructions and a form to submit your proposal.
+Please keep an eye on your inbox for the forthcoming announcement regarding the RSS:2023 Call for Sponsors and Sponsorship Pricing Details.
+Thank you for your continued interest in RSS:2023.
+{% endif %}

 {% if site.sponsorship_waiting_list == true%}
 <h2 class="text-center">Sponsorship for RSS:{{ current_year }} is currently sold out,<br>however we are still accepting new sponsors to our waiting list.</h2>
 {% endif %}